Directors

 Jeff Kennett: the former Victorian Liberal Premier turned to the corporate world and became a director and then successful chair of Equity Trustees.
 Other boards gigs such as Seven West Media, Q Ltd, Sofcom, National Telecoms Group and Data & Commerce Ltd weren't so good.

-Michael Lee: Paul Keating's former Federal Communications and Arts Minister spent several years on the Macquarie Airports board, served as independent director of DUET Group, plus was on one another Macquarie vehicle, Macquarie Capital Alliance Group.
+Michael Lee: Paul Keating's former Federal Communications and Arts Minister spent several years on the Macquarie Airports board, served as independent director of DUET Group, plus was on one other listed Macquarie vehicle, Macquarie Capital Alliance Group.

 Kate Lundy: served as a Labor senator representing the ACT for 19 years until 2015 and now serves on the board of Canberra-based defence contractor Electro Optic Systems, along with a range of other positions.